Frequently Asked Questions

 See Immigration for information on inviting friends and relatives from countries that require a visa.

-Speak to a counsellor or academic advisor by going to the front desk on the fourth floor of the North Campus to book an appointment.
+Speak to an academic advisor by going to the front desk on the fourth floor of the North Campus to book an appointment.

 Find out more about our Homestay program.